Evacuation Of Polish Citizens

 First Evacuation - 24th March 1942 to 5th April 1942

-During the first evacuation a total of 44,000 deportees made up of Polish soldiers and civilians were taken initially by cattle wagon from the military base to the local train station.
+During the first evacuation of Polish citizens from the USSR a total of 44,000 deportees (33,069 troops and 10,789 civilians) were taken initially by cattle wagon from the military base to the local train station.

 Then 5-6 days by train from Central Asia to Krasnovodsk to begin a ship journey across the Caspian Sea to Pahlevi in Persia that would last typically 2-4 days.